-This is the Gold Coast, the most exclusive part of the country, famous for its posh resorts like the Andaz and Four Seasons, an Arnold Palmer-designed golf course, as well as the elegant homes of the rich and famous (Madonna has a house here).
+Treat yourself.
+A little pampering on the Papagayo Peninsula can reveal even more of the Pura Vida philsophy.
+This is the Gold Coast, the most exclusive part of the country, famous for its posh resorts like the Andaz and Four Seasons, an Arnold Palmer-designed golf course, and the elegant homes of the rich and famous (Madonna had a house here).
 In fact, the new refurbishment of the Liberia airport was due in part to attract and cater to the influx of celebrities and millionaires—and now yacht-owners: the $15-million Papagayo Marina jutting out into Culebra Bay is the largest in the country.

+Go green.
 Despite all the elegance, 80 per cent of Papagoya is protected land.
 The resorts go to great lengths to ensure a sustainable tourism experience.
 Driving through the forests, you can spot howler monkeys and white-faced capuchin monkeys, as well as inquisitive coatis who hail from the raccoon family.
-Distinctive orange-legged caracara birds of prey don’t actually hunt, but instead wander the ditches looking for roadkill – pura vida of a different stripe to be sure.
+Distinctive orange-legged caracara birds of prey don’t actually hunt, but instead wander the ditches looking for roadkill—Pura Vida of a different stripe to be sure.

-Outdoor adventure is also a huge draw in this region, much of it hooked to popular working cattle ranch Hacienda Guachipelin, where visitors can spend a few days connecting with nature and getting some exercise: in the form of ziplining, rock-climbing, rappelling, river tubing, horseback riding – and all the pura vida you can handle.
+Climb on a horse.
+Outdoor adventure is also a huge draw in this region, much of it hooked to popular working cattle ranch Hacienda Guachipelin, where visitors can spend a few days connecting with nature and getting some exercise: in the form of ziplining, rock-climbing, rappelling, river tubing and horseback riding.